The CSU Master Plan supports the adoption of Leadership in Energy and Environmental Design (LEED) practices for new construction.

 Grounds and Landscapes

-The CSU campus sits on 85 acres in downtown Cleveland, of which 22 acres are green space.
+The CSU campus sits on 85 acres in downtown Cleveland, of which 22 acres is green space.

 The Cleveland State University Grounds Department takes full stewardship of the landscape on campus including trees, shrubs, green roofs, perennials and annual plant displays.
 The team maintains, prunes, evaluates and plans for future plantings.
 They are currently identifying, mapping and quantifying all the plant material on campus, with a goal of continuously improving the management of our horticultural assets.